mrcmatuszak/sensor_statistics/readme.md

 # Improvements

-Although application is fulfilling requirements and can handle any number of arbitrary size files it can be still improve:
+Although application is fulfilling requirements and can handle any number of arbitrary size files it can still be improved by:
-- add better command line handling - at the moment it expects path to directory holding csv file
+- adding better command line handling - at the moment it expects path to directory holding csv file
-- improve error handling, application will explode when line parsing fails due to different reason than conversion exception
+- improveing error handling, application will explode when line parsing fails due to different reason than conversion exception
 - maybe go more functional: use lenses for updating state, define algebras and Tagless Final for encoding behavior